What Happened During the Year 1971?

 - At the 44th Scripps National Bee, the winner was Jonathan Knisely of Mullica Hill, New Jersey, who correctly spelled the word “shalloon.”

 This article teaches you fun facts, trivia, and history events from the year 1971.
-Find out about popular TV shows and movies, best-selling books, food and fashion trends, sports facts, pop music artists and songs, famous birthdays, economic and tech news, as well as unusual news events to get the right mix of questions and answers for your 1970s-themed trivia game.
+Find out about popular TV shows and movies, best-selling books, food and fashion trends, sports facts, pop music artists and songs, famous birthdays, economic and tech news, as well as unusual news events to get the right mix of questions and answers for your 1970s-themed trivia quiz.

 Table of Contents

 Here is a sneak preview of what this article is about:

 - History Facts and Events From the USA and World

 - Sports Facts and Trivia

 - Miscellaneous Fun Facts, Trivia, and Pop Culture Trends